harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/aws.md

 ### Why should I use IAM integration for AWS authentication?

-IAM roles for service accounts feature provides the following benefits.
+IAM roles for service accounts provides the following benefits.

 - **Least privilege:** Using IAM roles for service accounts avoids provisioning extended permissions to the node IAM role for pods on the node to make calls AWS APIs.
 You can scope IAM permissions to a service account, and only pods which use that service account will have access to those permissions.
 - **Credential isolation:** The experiment can only retrieve credentials for the IAM role that is associated with the service account to which it belongs.
 The experiment never has access to credentials that are intended for another experiment that belongs to another pod.